edgd1er/nordvpn-proxy/README.md

 This is a NordVPN client docker container using openvpn that use the recommended NordVPN servers, and opens a SOCKS5 (dante server) and http proxy (tinyproxy).

+VPN servers selection is performed through nordnvpn API.(country, technology, protocol)

 Added docker image version for raspberry.

-Whenever the connection is lost the unbound, tinyproxy and sock daemon are killed, disconnecting all active connections.
+Whenever the connection is lost the unbound, tinyproxy and sock daemons are killed, disconnecting all active connections (tunnel down event).

 ## What is this?